just4fun/hexo-blog/source/_posts/some-basic-git-commands.md

 $ git stash pop                     # apply stored stash and drop it from stack immediately
 $
 $ git stash drop                    # drop stash from stack
+$ git stash clear                   # clear all stashes from stack
 $
 $ git revert HEAD                   # record a new commit to revert last commit
 $ git revert <commit>               # record a new commit to revert specific commit